Friday, May 14, 2021

 In Israeli law, the country of Israel technically only includes this part plus the East Jerusalem zone, which was controversially absorbed into Israel after being capturing from Jordan in 1967 (see "East Jerusalem" below).
 Israel also applies all its laws to the part of the Golan Heights it controls (see "The Golan Heights" below), but the 1981 law that established that situation technically avoided saying that the Golan Heights was "part of Israel".

-In general, anyone born in the undisputed parts of Israel, in East Jerusalem, or in the Golan Heights is eligible for Israeli citizenship, whether or not they're Jewish.
-In fact there are many Arabs - who may or may not call themselves "Palestinians" - that are citizens of Israel because their families remained within these areas after Israel's government assumed control there.
+In general, anyone born in the undisputed parts of Israel, in East Jerusalem, or in the Golan Heights is an Israeli citizen, whether or not they're Jewish.
+In fact there are many Arabs - who may or may not call themselves "Palestinians" - who are citizens of Israel because their families remained within these areas after Israel's government assumed control there.

 The Palestinian Territories

 The areas Israel captured from Jordan and Egypt during the 1967 war - the West Bank and the Gaza Strip - are no longer claimed by those countries.
-However, they are now claimed by the self-declared State of Palestine, which calls them the "occupied Palestinian territories".
+However, they are now claimed by the self-declared State of Palestine, which calls them the "occupied Palestinian territories", a label also used by the UN.
 Israel officially considers their status to be unresolved, arguing that it has just as much right to claim them as the Palestinians do.
-Except for East Jerusalem, Israeli law doesn't consider the Palestinian territories to be technically part of Israel at this time.
+But except for East Jerusalem, Israeli law doesn't consider the Palestinian territories to be technically part of Israel so far.

 The West Bank